neurotype

 Prototyper

-You know the feeling: someone hands you a broken mechanism, and before they finish explaining the problem, your hands are already inside it.
-Your Sponge sensitivity reads the physical world at high resolution.
-Your Laser focus tunnels into the object.
-Your Fearless calibration lets you crack open the housing without hesitating.
+Someone hands you a broken mechanism, and before they have finished describing the problem your hands are already inside the housing.
+Your Sponge sensitivity reads the physical world at high resolution while your Laser focus tunnels into the one object in front of you, and your Fearless calibration cracks the case open without a second of hesitation.
 You learn by contact.
-Theory without touch is noise.
+Theory without touch is just noise.

 Tactile Drive

-Your Sponge input and Fearless threshold create a system that reaches for the unknown object instead of flinching.
-Steady drive keeps the energy calm and sustained.
-There is no rush, no performance anxiety.
-Just the quiet pull of the unexamined mechanism waiting on the bench.
-You do not need novelty to stay engaged.
-You need texture.
+Your Sponge input and Fearless threshold build a system that reaches for the unknown object instead of flinching from it.
+Steady drive keeps the energy calm and level underneath, with no rush and no performance anxiety, just the quiet pull of an unexamined mechanism waiting on the bench.
+What keeps you engaged is texture, not novelty.

 The Rapid Imprint

-Laser focus locks your attention onto a single object.
-System processing strips it down to components and relationships.
-Fast plasticity absorbs the pattern in one pass, writes it to motor memory, and frees bandwidth for the next build.
-You do not study machines.
-You apprentice your hands to them.
+Laser focus locks your attention onto a single object and strips it down to components and the relationships between them.
+Fast plasticity takes the pattern in one pass, writes it to motor memory, and frees the bandwidth for the next build.
+You do not study machines so much as apprentice your hands to them.

-A person who can pick up an unfamiliar tool and operate it correctly within minutes.
-The cost is that the knowledge lives in your hands, not in documents.
-What you build works.
-Explaining why it works is a different skill entirely.
+A person who can pick up an unfamiliar tool and operate it correctly inside a few minutes.
+The knowledge lives in your hands rather than in any document, and that is the trade you carry.
+What you build works; explaining why it works is a different skill entirely.

 Sensory